 Employee health and wellbeing is a top priority for HR professionals.
-It can be easy to spot physical illness or signs of stressed behavior in someone, but not all issues are quite so apparent.
-Financial distress can be harder to identify but is increasingly common and leads to a lack of productivity and absenteeism.
-Many employees have never taken a personal finance course or used free personal finance software.
-Instead, they may look for their financial support and education from a source such as the Reddit personal finance blog.
-While not a bad place to blog, trying to get a personal finance education from a blog is not the most effective way to learn.
+It can be easy to spot signs of physical illness, but not all issues are so apparent.
+Financial distress can be harder to identify, but is increasingly common and leads to a lack of productivity and absenteeism.
+Many employees have never taken a personal finance course or used personal finance software.
+However, the good news is you have the power to assist your employees in bettering their financial situation.
+Here are some common financial hardships and ways employers can help end employee financial distress.

 Types of Financial Issues Experienced by Employees

 Employers who understand that their financial responsibility for their employees goes beyond providing a paycheck tend to see an improvement in worker productivity and retention.
 Since most employees have not received financial education, many look to their employers to provide financial wellness guidance and resources.
 Without this guidance, employees may have serious financial challenges that prevent them from enjoying their work and their life outside of work.